zgoad1/PugG/README.md

 # Pug G

-## Goals for 4/5
+## Goals for 4/12
 ***Programming***

 *Save the daytime bit for later.
 For now, focus on the dream level.*
 - Variable height jumping (longer hold = higher jump)
-- restarting from checkpoint
+- restarting from checkpoint [in progress by Aaron]
-- platforms you can jump through from below
+- level timer that restarts the level when out [in progress by Matthew]
+- daytime level [in progress by Vincent]
+- one of the daytime minigames (frisbee, tennis ball, or soap) [in progress by Vincent]
 - finalized level design for level 1 [everyone should work together on this]
 - implement the real art [in progress by Zac]